-- 1. A single dedicated facility: A centralised, self-sustaining facility focused entirely on production and certification of reference materials.
-This would require a significant upfront investment. - 2.
-Several distributed facilities: A coordinated network of producers and certifiers operating under a shared logistical and governance framework.
+1. A single dedicated facility: A

+2. Several distributed facilities: A

+coordinated network of producers and certifiers operating under a shared logistical and governance framework.
 This enhances flexibility, resilience, and scalability of the reference material network.
 Furthermore, batch production can happen at oceanographic institutes already prepared and trained in bottling while certification will be done by dedicated laboratories in Europe.
 Model 1 (Dedicated facility)